agdturner/ccg-math/README.md

-# math
+# agdt-java-generic-math

 ## Description
-A Java library for decimal arithmetic.
-It has no third party library dependencies and depends only of the developers generic library.
-  - The highlights are:
-    - Math_BigDecimal that has generally useful BigDecimal arithmetic.
-    - Math_BigInteger that has generally useful BigInteger arithmetic.
+A Java library for numerical data processing.
+The library depends only on an identically licensed generic library available via (https://github.com/agdturner/agdt-java-generic).
+It provides BigDecimal and BigInteger arithmetic functionality that allow the user to specify the accuracy and precision of results.
+It also provides some functionality for processing complex numbers.

 ## Current Version
-This is essentially research software, but an attempt is being made to standardise the software development and evolve it following the principles of software carpentry advocated by the Software Sustainability Institute (https://www.software.ac.uk/programmes-events/carpentries/software-carpentry).
-The currently version of the library is Version 1.0-Snapshot.
-This is essentially still working towards a version 1.0.0 release.
+This research software is progressing towards a stable version 1.0.0 release.
+The current version of the library is Version 1.0-Snapshot.
+### Requirements
+Java 8 or higher.
+### Dependencies
-The library should work with Java 8 or higher.
+agdt-java-generic available via https://github.com/agdturner/agdt-java-generic which itself depends only on Java 8 or higher.

 ## Development Roadmap
+An attempt is being made to follow the principles of software carpentry advocated by the Software Sustainability Institute (https://www.software.ac.uk/programmes-events/carpentries/software-carpentry).

-The Roadmap for the development of Version 1.0.0 of the library is as follows.
+The Roadmap for the development of Version 1.0.0 of the library scheduled for 2020 is as follows.
-- For 1.0.0
-  - The code base will be reviewed:
-      - The names of variables and methods will be reviewed to simplify and standardise the code.
+- Review and standardise variable names.
-      - Additional Unit Tests may be written for untested methods.
+- Review and develop Unit Tests as appropriate.
-      - Documentation will be reviewed and updated.
+- Review and update documentation as approriate.